JoakimLindbom/ha_utils/README.md

 mv known_devices.yaml  known_devices_old.yaml
 mv known_out.yaml known_devices.yaml
 ```
-Restart HA to get an effectof the change
+Restart HA to get an effect of the change

 ### In case of error
 You'll have a backup copy in known_devices_old.yaml to restore if anything goes south.
+The program also creates a file called keys_out.yaml.
+This can be used for error tracking and more.